Mastitis / Breast Inflammation

 Simply put mastitis is breast inflammation.
 Mast means breast and itis means inflammation.

-Symptoms usually include hot, hard breasts, decreased milk flow, fever, chills and breast pain.
+Symptoms usually include painful, hot, hard breasts, painful spots (clogged milk ducts) decreased milk flow, up to general unwellness, fever, chills and breast pain.

 Mastitis often occurs when milk stops flowing freely from the breast and inflammation and often infection develops.